hightail/wilson-api/concepts/routing/routing.md

 determines whether routing may continue.
 A resolved promise means routing should continue normally, a rejected promise will stop the current route from completing.

-This method accepts one parameters:
+This method accepts one parameter:

 * *routeInfo* - The full route config entry for the current route